 My own family composes of first-generation immigrants.
-The only thing I remember celebrating as a child was New Year’s.
-By celebrate, I meant we lit an incense and watched Chinese New Year TV specials for hours; we didn’t do anything besides that but symbolically it was important.
+The only thing I remember celebrating as a child was Chinese New Year’s.
+By celebrate, I meant we lit incense and watched Chinese New Year TV specials for hours; we didn’t do anything besides that but symbolically it was important.
 We didn’t do birthdays or anniversaries either.

 By “great” I mean nothing under $200 per person at Nordstrom (with at least 3-6 people expecting extravagant gifts).
 She’s annoyed about it but her anti-gift murmurs have gone on deaf ears.
 Her mother has a spending problem and her sisters enjoy being on the receiving end of their mother’s spending problem.
-Talk about frugal fails.
+Hmmm.

 The highlight is there’s a sure-fire chance that she will get a new iPhone and the latest Coach bag.
 Except…she doesn’t necessarily need any of those as a debt carrying graduate student on a fixed income.
-Plus, she can’t exactly afford to gift the same but has no other choice (she’s not sure how her sisters are ponying up the pay either).
+She needs RENT and FOOD and cash, cash, cash for those student loans.

 Isn’t that terrible?